 The school is located in a diverse, rural area west of Fresno, California.
-We are dedicated to implementing research based best practices and a rigorous instruction that targets the common core state standards.
-Whether our instruction be virtual or in person, we foster a supportive environment that is comfortable and enables students to reach their maximum academic potential.
+We are dedicated to implementing research based best practices and rigorous instruction that targets the common core state standards.
+We foster a supportive environment that is comfortable and enables students to reach their maximum academic potential.
 In addition, we offer numerous opportunities for students to learn the necessary social skills to become caring, respectful, and motivated members of our society.
 At West Fresno Elementary we also embrace the WUSD Core 6, which are the district's core values, and propel students to become well rounded individuals.
 The West Fresno Staff supports the district's vision to ensure that each student will master the academic knowledge and skills, habits of mind, and qualities of character necessary to succeed in high school, college, and the competitive world beyond.